sensu/snmptrapd2sensu/README.md

 ## Overview

-The `snmptrapd2sensu` utility is a NET-SNMP `snmptrapd` trap handler that takes notifications from `snmptrapd`, converts them to Sensu Events, and posts them to a Sensu Agent HTTP API (`POST /events`).
+The `snmptrapd2sensu` utility is a SNMP trap handler for Sensu Go that takes traps from NET-SNMP `snmptrapd`, converts them to Sensu Events, and posts them to a Sensu Agent HTTP API (`POST /events`).
+This allows Sensu Go to receive v1, v2c and v3 SNMP traps with the flexible net-snmp trap handler and treat them as Sensu events.

 ## Installation